CurationCorp/curation-corpus/README.md

 ### About Curation
 [Curation](https://curationcorp.com) is a SaaS business combining machine learning & human intelligence enabling executives to effortlessly follow emerging risks, themes and client activity with a particular focus on ESG-related issues.
 We enable businesses to act faster, delivering significant time and cost savings.

+### License
+Please remember to attribute any derivative works in accordance with the terms of the CC-BY license.
 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]

 This work is licensed under a [Creative Commons Attribution 4.0 International